andreasatle/agentic-framework/docs/README.md

 - May be inconsistent or incomplete
 - May contradict each other or current behavior
 - Exist to support thinking, not enforcement

-### Important

-Files under `_drafts/` are **not committed to the repository**.

-They are intentionally excluded to prevent exploratory material from being mistaken for architectural truth.

 ---